cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 | 15    | Left Ankle     |
 | 16    | Right Ankle    |

-Create a new constant `int` variable to store the number of key points estimated by the PoseNet model.
-We'll name the variable `numKeypoints` and set the value to `17`.
+Since the number of key points never changes, we'll store it in a constant `int` variable.
+Name the variable `numKeypoints` and set the value to `17`.

 ### Create `keypointLocations` Variable

+We'll also create a variable to store the processed output from the model.
+This variable will store the `(X,Y)` coordinates for each key point.
+For this tutorial, the coordinates will be scaled to the original resolution.
+In our case, the original resolution is `1920x1080`.

+We'll also store confidence values associated with the coordinates.
+We want to store the confidence values because the model will estimate locations for each key point even if there isn't a human in the input image.
+In such situations, the confidence values will likely be quite low.
+We can use this information to decide whether to ignore the latest estimated locations.

 ![numKeyPoints_and_keypointLocations](\images\barracuda-posenet-tutorial\numKeyPoints_and_keypointLocations.png)